31 Dec 2024: Right to Work & End of BRPs

 2. Online Check Performed After April 2022

 For online checks completed after 6 April 2022, no further action is needed if the employee’s immigration permission extends beyond 31 December 2024.
 The online check, which captures the immigration permission expiry, suffices for compliance.
 However, employees may need to set up a UKVI account for future requirements.
+Our FAQs explain what BRP holders need to do to transition to an eVisa.

 3. Pre-settled Status Holders